 New work or documents

 In most programs that create files, the Save and Save As functions work identically on the initial save.
-That is, when you select either option for the first time, the program prompts you to name the file, choose its format, and the location to save it.
+When you select either option for the first time, the program prompts you to name the file, choose its format, and the location to save it.

 Existing work or documents

 With existing work (work that has already been named and saved at least once) these two functions behave differently.
 Save, updates your work by replacing the last version with what you currently see on your screen.
 The Save As function provides you with the ability to rename a file, change its extension, or create a new version (a new file exclusive with the previous save).